-Completing small tasks online can help you earn some extra money during your free time.
+Best Micro Jobs: Completing small tasks online can help you earn extra money during your free time.
 These short tasks are collectively known as micro employment or collective bargaining work.

 Thousands of small and large companies in the United States require their skills to complete micro-jobs.
 Therefore, they are quite easy to find.

-Since I may not know about micro employment, I will start by telling you what they are.
+Since I may not know about micro-employment, I will tell you what they are.

 What are Micro Jobs?